mahmoodlab/HIPT/README.md

 </details>

 ## Issues
 - Please report issues directly to richardchen@g.harvard.edu.
-I respond faster to emails!
+At the moment, I am away (at CVPR) and respond faster to emails!

 ## Acknowledgements, License & Usage
 - We thank Felix Yu, Ming Y. Lu, Chunyuan Li, and the BioML group at Microsoft Research New England for their insightful feedback.